mitshah1207/cooper/README.md

 - Usually goes twice per day and can last 10-12 hours comfortably without problem.
 Well toilet trained.
 - Poos twice often during a walk (morning) and usually once at night.
 - No accidents at home, however the first 1-2 times he is in a new home setting he will attempt to urine mark (possibly as he's uncastrated).
 We have nappies for this (**take off when going outside!**)
+- Will let you know if he needs to desperately go by scratching on the main door or banging on this (has happened a few times if he has a stomach bug)

 ## Play
-- Will chase a ball endlessly if chucked (and wouldn't know when to stop).
+- Will chase a ball endlessly if chucked (and wouldn't know when to stop) - we don't encourage non-stop throws.
 - See also [Guide to the outdoors](#guide-to-the-outdoors)
 - At home, we have started a new style of play.
 If he brings a toy to play with, we may occasionally throw it to start with, which he then retrieves.
 However, rapidly we would move to a more exhausting / stimulating game which is to (1) Get him to go 'down' in a spot, and say 'stay' (2) You then slowly move away with the toy in question and hide it somewhere out of view (3) You then say 'find it!' and he goes to search for it until he finds it.
 This is far better than just throwing/retrieving for the same period of time, and wears him out.
 - Often say 'all done, game over' whilst doing the motion.